mickk-/mickk-.github.io/_drafts/over-expressive/concepts_for_variables.md

 // similarly for the_simplest_forwarding function
 ```

-That's actually a bit imprecise as the actual variable of interest has type `It&` whereas the
+That's technically a bit imprecise as the actual variable of interest has type `It&` whereas the
-constraint is performed against variables of type `It`.
-As things are though both `IteratorVar<It>`
+constraint is performed against a variable of type `It`.
+However as things are though both
-and `Iterator<It&>` compute identical answer.
-Whether that should be or not (and thus whether
+`IteratorVar<It>` and `IteratorVar<It&>` compute identical answer.
+Whether that should be or not
-`IteratorTarget` is useful or not) leads us to a potentially interesting tangent, so I'll leave it
+(and thus whether `IteratorTarget` is useful or not) leads us to a potentially interesting tangent,
-at that for today[^1].
+so I'll leave it at that for today[^1].

   [^1]:
     The difference in constraints between: